etemesi254/Pixly/README.md

 - Drag and drop filter panels to reorder them to better suit your workflow
 - Zoom in and out capabilities
   - Zoom in on the image, pan around a zoomed image and see pixel effects in real time
+- Image metadata information
+  - View info such as file size, width height and even exif information where present